truancylounge/Ai-Resources/agentic_ai/2-arch-patterns-ai-agents.md

 ![Router Pattern, using LLM as a Router](../docs/content/imgs/architecture/ai-agents-router-pattern.png)

-Example: A "coordinator" that routes user requests to different simulated "sub-agent" handlers based on requests intent (booking, info or unclear)
+**Use Case:** A "coordinator" that routes user requests to different simulated "sub-agent" handlers based on requests intent (booking, info or unclear)
 The system uses a model to classify the request and then delegates it to appropriate handler function via basic delegation pattern.

 <details>